Continuing Education Activity

 Enhancing Healthcare Team Outcomes

-Ankylosing spondylitis is a systemic disorder that can affect many organ systems and hence an interprofessional team approach is recommended to avoid the morbidity.
+Ankylosing spondylitis (AS) is a systemic disorder that can affect many organ systems and hence an interprofessional team approach is recommended to avoid the morbidity.

 - Rheumatologist to evaluate and manage the acute symptoms and address any coexisting spondyloarthropathies.